 TST and IGRA may initially be negative, but a repeat test in a few weeks is likely to be positive.
 If it is not, the diagnosis of TB should be questioned or causes of anergy sought.

-Drug treatment is the most important modality and follows standard regimens and principles (see Tuberculosis (TB) : First-line drugs).
+Drug treatment is the most important modality and follows standard regimens and principles (see First-line drugs First-line drugs Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
+TB most commonly affects the lungs.
+Symptoms include productive... read more ).
 Six to 9 mo of therapy is probably adequate for most sites except the meninges, which require treatment for 9 to 12 mo.

 Drug resistance is a major concern; it is increased by poor adherence, use of too few drugs, and inadequate susceptibility testing.